Flora MacDonald (1725-1790)

 a cottage and then traveled, over the next few days, overland to Portree, at one

 point avoiding some redcoat troops.
+The two conspirators parted ways at the inn

+in Portree on June 30, 1746.
 Before he left for the island of Raasay and a ship to France,

 the Prince gave Flora a locket with his portrait, saying "I hope, madam,